 The quadrants of the Moran plot are helpful for classifying observations.
 The first (top right) quadrant represents counties with above-average values that are also surrounded by above-average values; the third (bottom left) quadrant contains low values surrounded by low values.
 Points in the first and third quadrants represent positive SA.
 The second (top left) and fourth (bottom right) quadrants represent negative SA: they contain spatial outliers, which are dissimilar from their neighbors.

-The formula for the Moran coefficient (MC), an index of SA, is \[MC = \frac{n}{K}\frac{\sum_i^n \sum_j^n w_{ij} (y_i - \overline{y})(y_j - \overline{y})}{\sum_i^n (y_i - \overline{y})^2} \] where \(K\) is the sum of all values in the spatial connectivity matrix \(W\) (i.e., the sum of all row-sums: \(K = \sum_i \sum_j w_{ij}\)).
+The Moran coefficient (MC), also known as Moran’s I, is an index of SA.
+Its formula is: \[MC = \frac{n}{K}\frac{\sum_i^n \sum_j^n w_{ij} (y_i - \overline{y})(y_j - \overline{y})}{\sum_i^n (y_i - \overline{y})^2} \] where \(K\) is the sum of all values in the spatial connectivity matrix \(W\) (i.e., the sum of all row-sums: \(K = \sum_i \sum_j w_{ij}\)).

 The formula for the Geary ratio (GR, or Geary’s C), another index of SA, is \[GR = \frac{(n-1)}{2K} \frac{\sum_i^n \sum_j^n w_{ij} (y_i - y_j)^2 }{\sum_i (y_i - \overline{y})^2}\] The weighted sum in the numerator of the GR contains the squared differences between each observation and all of their respective neighbors.
 This means that local outliers and negative SA will cause the numerator to increase.
 By contrast, positive SA causes the numerator to become smaller.
 The denominator in the GR is the total sum of squared deviations from the mean of \(y\).
 This means that if there is no SA at all, the GR has an expected value of 1.
 As the degree of positive SA increases, the GR decreases towards zero; negative SA causes the GR to increase beyond 1. (\(1-GR\) is perhaps a more intuitive value (Unwin 1996).)